 Self Paced Learning

 A lot of people like learning online because it means that they can structure their studies around their lives.
 In order to truly allow them to do this, you need to allow students to complete work (where feasible) at their own pace.
+This is particularly important for those who already have a busy schedule but would like to hone their skills further.
+Medical certificates such as BLS, for instance, are thus available online for all those who cherish flexibility in learning.

 This means that you will need to upload as much content as possible for students to go through in their own time, which can be quite storage heavy depending on how much content is on your course.